Calabarzon babbler

-The Calabarzon babbler (Sterrhoptilus affinis), is a species of bird in the family Zosteropidae.
-It is endemic to the Philippines.
-It is only found in Central and Southern Luzon and Catanduanes.
+The Calabarzon babbler (Sterrhoptilus affinis) is a species of bird in the family Zosteropidae.
+It is endemic to the Philippines found in the island of Luzon.
+Contrary to its name, it is also found outside the Calabarzon region where it also inhabits Central Luzon, Bicol Peninsula and Catanduanes.
 Its natural habitat is tropical moist lowland forest.
-It previously was considered a subspecies of the black-crowned babbler, (Sterrhoptilus nigrocapitatus).
-It is differentiated from its Southern counterpart by having a more intense orange chin and olive-toned upper parts..
+It previously was considered a subspecies of the black-crowned babbler (Sterrhoptilus nigrocapitatus).

-Description
+Description and taxonomy

 EBird describes it as "A fairly small bird of lowland and foothill forest and edge.
 Has a gray back and cheek with fine pale streaks, dark wings and tail with white outer tail feathers, white underparts, a pale rufous throat, and a black crown.
 Note the slender black bill.
 Often joins mixed-species flocks and sometimes hangs upside down while feeding.
 Somewhat similar to green-backed whistler, especially from below, but smaller, with a pale rufous throat and a black crown.
-Voice includes a medium-pitched “poo piuu!” with the second note downslurred."
-It is seen in mixed flocks along with blue-headed fantails, sulphur-billed nuthatches, Philippine bulbuls, lowland white-eyes, yellowish white-eye, flowerpeckers, sunbirds and other forest birds.
+Voice includes a medium-pitched 'poo piuu!' with the second note downslurred."
+This species is monotypic.

-The Calabarzon babbler has been known to interbreed with the golden-crowned babbler in areas where their ranges overlap.
+The golden-crowned babbler has been known to interbreed with the Calabarzon babbler in areas where their range overlaps.

+It was formerly conspecific with the Visayan babbler but is differentiated by it is differentiated from its southern counterpart by having a more intense orange chin and olive-toned upper parts.
+Its validity as a species were also further validated by sequencing its mitochondrial DNA.